ryanmclincha/NC_trial_API/README.md

 http://node2.ryanmclincha.com:5000/NC_trialAPI
 http://node3.ryanmclincha.com:5000/NC_trialAPI

-It is currently running on a three node docker swarm.
-NC_trial_API was designed with portability and horizontal scalability in mind.
+NC_trial_API is currently running on a three node docker swarm and was designed with portability and horizontal scalability in mind.
+If you would like to test the public API endpoints you can send POST requests with your prefered API test client such as Postman or Insomnia.